ynput/ayon-documentation/website/docs/module_slack.md

 Here you can find review {review_filepath}
 ```

+##### Dynamic message for artists
+If artists uses host with implemented Publisher (new UI for publishing, implemented in Tray Publisher, Adobe products etc), it is possible for
+them to add additional message (notification for specific users for example, artists must provide proper user id with '@').
+Additional message will be sent only if at least one profile, eg. one target channel is configured.
+All available template keys (see higher) could be used here as a placeholder too.

+#### User or group notifications
+Message template or dynamic data could contain user or group notification, it must be in format @artist.name, '@John Doe' or "@admin group" for display name containing space.
+If value prefixed with @ is not resolved and Slack user is not found, message will contain same value (not translated by Slack into link and proper mention.)

 #### Message retention
 Currently no purging of old messages is implemented in AYON.
 Admins of Slack should set their own retention of messages and files per channel.